DimaKudosh/pydfs-lineup-optimizer/docs/rules.rst

 Group players
 -------------
-You can group players in your lineups for this you can use `add_players_group` method of optimizer.
+You can group players in your lineups using `add_players_group` method of the optimizer.
 Here is an example:

 .. code-block:: python